AlexMercedCoder/MercedUI/readme.md

 -   connected: string for code to be run when the component is mounted
 -   observe: string to ObservedAttributes to constructor
 -   other: string to define methods or make use of attributeChangedCallback, disconnectedCallback or adoptedCallback
+-   debug: If set to true, will console log the underlying string that is evaluated to create the component so you can debug your component.

 Defining a component